-Building a new construction in the LBI NJ real estate market has a number of advantages over buying a ready-built home.
+Building a new construction in the LBI NJ real estate market has several advantages over buying a ready-built home.
 While not for everyone, building a new home on Long Beach Island is straightforward.
 The basic process involves:

-Below you will find details on the steps needed in building a new home on Long Beach Island.
+Below you will find details on the steps needed to build a new home on Long Beach Island.

-Building a new house on Long Beach Island offers many advantages over buying an existing house.
-A new construction will allow you the ability to design and customize the house to fit your needs.
+Building a new home on Long Beach Island offers many advantages over buying an existing house.
+New construction will allow you to design and customize the house to fit your needs.
 Building a new home will often see immediate equity, as the finished home should cost much less than buying a similar home in the market.

 The size of the lot and setbacks will determine how much can be built.
 Generally, anything smaller than 40' in width will require a variance from the town, but even these smaller lots can accommodate a well-designed and attractive home.
 A wider lot will usually allow for more flexibility in the new home's design.
 Throughout Long Beach Island, most side yard setbacks are 4' and 11' feet.
 This means a 40' lot would most allow a 25' wide house, and a 50' wide lot would allow for a 35' wide house.
 The extra 10' in a 50' lot allows for much more space and flexibility, something that is highlighted with wider and wider lots.
 On Long Beach Island, most lots are between 75' and 100' deep.
 The depth of the lot is not as critical as the width, but depth is still very important.
 Many homeowners are looking for a pool to be incorporated into the home's design, and for that you need suitable lot depth.
 Ideally, it would be best if you had a 75’-100' deep lot, as it makes it far easier to incorporate a pool into the build.
 It is best to have at least a 20-foot deep rear yard to accommodate a pool, but smaller lot depths can also manage a pool.

 Hurricane Sandy, which made landfall on Long Beach Island at the end of 2012, created one of the most active building environments the area has ever seen.
 As we have discussed, building a new house on Long Beach Island can be an excellent investment and can realize immediate equity in the LBI NJ real estate market.
-There are still some excellent opportunities to buy storm damaged homes on LBI, as well as non-damaged knock downs.
-When rebuilding after Hurricane Sandy, remember building to the new flood codes will lessen the risk of damage from future storms and lower your costs of flood insurance.
+Many homeowners and buyers alike in the LBI real estate market took advantage of storm-damaged homes to engage in the redevelopment process.
+Rebuilding after Hurricane Sandy took into account new flood codes that will lessen the risk of damage from future storms and lower your flood insurance costs.
 There are some important points to consider when rebuilding after Hurricane Sandy on LBI:

-There are three predominate flood zones on LBI.
-They are an “A” flood zone, a “V” flood zone and a “X” flood zone.
+There are three predominant flood zones on LBI.
+They are an “A” flood zone, a “V” flood zone, and the “X” flood zone.
 All properties on Long Beach Island have a base flood elevation associated with them, and all homes are located in a flood zone.
 Most of Long Beach Island falls into the “A” flood zone.
-Homes in an “A” zone are permitted to have solid block or piling foundation systems, and usually fall into a Base Flood Elevation (BFE) of 7-9 feet.
+Homes in an “A” zone are permitted to have solid block or piling foundation systems and usually fall into a Base Flood Elevation (BFE) of 7-9 feet.

-“V” zones are the most restrictive with higher elevations (usually 9-15 feet), and limitations on what can be used as a foundation system.
-For example, solid wall foundations (blocks) are not permitted, as the foundation system needs to have break away walls.
+“V” zones are the most restrictive, with higher elevations (usually 9-15 feet) and limitations on what can be used as a foundation system.
+For example, solid wall foundations (blocks) are not permitted, as the foundation system needs to have a breakaway wall system.
 “V” zones are mostly limited to the oceanfront and some bayfront areas on LBI.
-The “X” zone is actually the best zone to be in, as it is the least restrictive, with some lenders not even requiring flood insurance in these zones!
+The “X” zone is the best zone to be in, as it is the least restrictive, with some lenders not requiring flood insurance in these zones!
 There are several of these areas throughout Long Beach Island, and they enjoy a higher natural elevation.

 FEMA defines an A”” and “AE” flood zone as having a 1% chance of an annual flood (it is partly from this definition that the term “100 year storm” comes from when speaking of Hurricane Sandy and other weather related events).
 Homeowners in an “A” or “AE” flood zone on Long Beach Island can expect the following:

+In the wake of Hurricane Sandy, the LBI real estate market has become very reactionary to flood zones and flood insurance.
 Due to FEMA’s interpretation that flooding will be less destructive in an “A” or “AE” flood zone, flood insurance is less expensive than a “V” zone.
-In order for a property to be zoned a “V” zone on LBI, FEMA must ascertain that the subject property will sustain the direct impact of a 3 foot or higher wave.
+For a property to be zoned a “V” zone on LBI, FEMA must ascertain that the subject property will sustain the direct impact of a 3-foot or higher wave.
 In the eyes of FEMA, properties on LBI in an “A” or “AE” flood zone do not share this risk (but they still are at risk of flooding).
-It is for this reason that homes in “A” and “AE” flood zones can be built on a solid block foundation with flood vents rather than the break away wall system required in a “V” zone.
+It is for this reason that homes in “A” and “AE” flood zones can be built on a solid block foundation with flood vents rather than the breakaway wall system required in a “V” zone.
 For some buyers, an “A” or “AE” flood zone on Long Beach Island will be more attractive in the real estate market.
-In the wake of Hurricane Sandy, the LBI real estate market has become very reactionary to flood zones and flood insurance.
-Many buyers are concerned with the potential for flood insurance rate increases, and the impact these increases will have on the future value of the Long Beach Island real estate market.
+Many buyers are concerned with the potential for flood insurance rate increases and the impact these increases will have on the future value of the Long Beach Island real estate market.
 Overall, flood insurance is very affordable in the LBI real estate market, and the cost has not decreased values in any way.
 Recently, there have been revisions to the national flood insurance program, and the flood insurance market has expanded to include both public and private carries.
 These efforts have made flood insurance more manageable and cost-effective.

 A “V” flood zone is considered to be an area of higher risk.
-Therefore, flood insurance rates tend to be higher in a “V” zone as compared to an “A” zone.
-Also, there are building restrictions and additional methods that are recommended to safeguard the house.
-It is very important to understand new construction in a “V” zone on Long Beach Island NJ is handled and the impact it has on the LBI real estate market.
-In short, homes must be built higher, with breakaway walls, and to achieve the best rate, built without enclosures below the structure.
-When building in an “A” or “V” zone, both FEMA and the towns on LBI have established a minimum required height, often known as the BFE (Base Flood Elevation).
-Building higher than the BFE will lower both the flood insurance premium on LBI as well as future flood risk.
-A helpful example is offered by FEMA to demonstrate that by building higher, the flood insurance rate (premium) on Long Beach Island will drop significantly
+Therefore, flood insurance rates tend to be higher in a “V” zone than in an “A” zone.
+Also, building restrictions and additional construction methods are recommended to safeguard the house and surrounding area.
+It is very important to understand how new construction in a “V” zone on Long Beach Island NJ is handled and the impact it has on the LBI real estate market.
+In short, homes in the V zone must be built higher, with breakaway walls, and to achieve the best rate, built without enclosures below the structure.
+When building in an “A” or “V” flood zone, both FEMA and the towns on LBI have established a minimum required height, often known as the BFE (Base Flood Elevation).
+Building higher than the BFE will lower the flood insurance premium on LBI and future flood risk.
+FEMA offers a helpful example to demonstrate that by building higher, the flood insurance rate (premium) on Long Beach Island will drop significantly

 When building a new home in the LBI real estate market, you have to start with the foundation!
 Two foundation systems are commonly used for new construction on Long Beach Island.
-The most common is a piling support system with a breakaway wall foundation and flood vents is the most common by far.
-Flood insurance companies will typically view this system as less risky by insurance companies, and can often result in a discount on the flood insurance premium.
+A piling support system with a breakaway wall foundation and flood vents is the most common by far.
+Flood insurance companies will typically view this system as less risky and can often result in a discount on the flood insurance premium.
 Less commonly used are block foundations.
-Although this was the go to method for homes built in the early stages of development on LBI, these systems are rarely used for new homes on LBI.
+Although this was the go-to method for homes built in the early stages of development on LBI, these systems are not as widely used for new homes on LBI.
 The most frequent use of a block foundation on Long Beach Island is in commercial buildings and house raising.
-Regardless of the type of foundation utilized, flood vents are an important upgrade that can significantly raise or lower the cost of flood insurance on LBI.
-The rule of FEMA, and to meet code, you need 1 square inch of flood vent for every 1 square foot of enclosure.
+Regardless of the type of foundation utilized, flood vents are an essential upgrade that can significantly raise or lower the cost of flood insurance on LBI.
+Generally speaking, you need 1 square inch of flood vent for every 1 square foot of enclosure.
 These flood vents provide a first line of defense against flooding by reducing the stress on the building's foundation in a flood event.
-Regardless if your plan is to buy a knock down on LBI or build on an existing property, keeping in mind the guidelines imposed by FEMA will not only lower your risk, it will also save you money in the long run!
+Regardless if your plan is to buy a knockdown on LBI or build on an existing property, keeping in mind the guidelines imposed by FEMA will lower your risk and save you money in the long run!
 Anyone looking to build a new home in the LBI real estate market should discuss the different types of foundations to see what makes the most sense.